-New Monster Hunter Rise monsters
+Monster Hunter Rise new monster list

 - Read More: Monster Hunter Rise release date and more

 Goss Harag stalks the snowy tundras of the Frost Islands in search of its prey.
-This cold-loving creature is known to fashion its own icy blades by freezing its own bodily fluids, emulating that of the hunters that dare to pursue it.
+This cold-loving creature is known to fashion icy blades by freezing its own bodily fluids, emulating that of the hunters that dare to pursue it.
 While Goss Harag may be an unconventional blade master, its methodical sword swings can quickly sweep hunters off their feet.

 Once the makeshift blade has shattered, Goss Harag will use its massive claws to swipe and claw away at its foes.
 It also has a number of ranged attacks in the form of a deadly ice beam, dagger throw, and AoE shockwave.